Thanks for your support!

 How much does a heat pump cost?
 What kind of rebates are available?

 Pricing will vary depending on your home and your needs: the cheapest heat pump applications start at around $4,500 before rebates (for a single mini-split).
 Rebates from the Massachusetts Clean Energy Center and Mass Save, as well as a new incentive from the Massachusetts Department of Energy Resources could cover up to 50% of the cost of your heat pump system!

 Please consult our pricing and incentives/financing guides below or read our FAQs for more information, though please note that these incentives are subject to change at any time.

 What can I do to get ready to HeatSmart?

-Get a free home energy audit!
+Get a free home energy assessment (aka audit)!